open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 > Only applicable for .NET 8 and newer.

 ASP.NET Core supports enriching request metrics using `IHttpMetricsTagsFeature`.
-This feature allows you to add custom tags to metrics.
+This feature allows you to add custom tags to the default HTTP metrics collected by ASP.NET Core.

+### Automatic Application to HTTP Metrics

+The tags added via `IHttpMetricsTagsFeature` are automatically applied to **all** the HTTP metrics provided by ASP.NET Core's OpenTelemetry instrumentation, such as:

+* `http.server.request.duration`
+* `http.server.request.count`
+* `http.server.request.size`
+* `http.server.response.size`

+If you are enriching metrics using `IHttpMetricsTagsFeature`, the enrichment will apply to **all** relevant HTTP metrics unless further filtering is done during the metrics collection/export phase.

+### Example: Enriching `http.server.request.duration` Metric

-Here's an example of enriching the `http.server.request.duration` metric:
+Here's an example of enriching the `http.server.request.duration` metric by adding a custom tag:

 ```csharp
 using OpenTelemetry.Metrics;